lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 Avoid running bcp on the database server.
 Instead, run it from another machine.
 Write the files to a local drive.
 Ensure that you have sufficient I/O resources to handle the concurrent writes.
 For best performance, export the files to dedicated fast storage drives.

 You can speed up the network transfer by saving the exported data in Gzip compressed format.
-However, loading compressed files into the warehouse is slower than loading uncompressed files.
-If you use Gzip compression, don't create a single Gzip file.
+However, loading compressed files into the warehouse is slower than loading uncompressed files, so there is a tradeoff between faster network tranfer versus faster loading.
+If you decide to use Gzip compression, don't create a single Gzip file.
 Instead, split the data into multiple compressed files.

 ### Copy flat files into blob storage